baidu-security/webshell-scanner-client/readme.md

 # webshell-scanner-client

 A Golang API client of [https://scanner.baidu.com](https://scanner.baidu.com).
-It verifies if a sample is malicious, e.g `command execution backdoor`, `China Chopper`, and other `multi-functional webshell`.
+The API verifies if a sample is malicious, e.g `command execution backdoor`, `China Chopper`, and other `multi-functional webshell`.

 Maximum allowed file size is currently `50 MB`, list of supported file formats are as below: